Renddslow/good-news-reader/data/raw/pro8.md

 Watching daily at my gates,
 Waiting at my doorposts.
 {35} For one who finds me finds [[chayyim|life]],
-And obtains favor from the Lord.
+And obtains favor from YHWH.
 {36} But one who sins against me injures himself;
 All those who hate me love death.”